mike-neumann/vital/README.md

   important information.
 - **vital-statistics**: Hooks into your servers heartbeat to ensure server stability by having an eye on certain statistics you can view later.
-- **vital-tasks**: Provides an easy way to implement server-based scheduled tasks using the servers runtime scheduler ( RepeatableTask, Countdowns).
+- **vital-tasks**: Provides an easy way to implement server-based scheduled tasks using the servers runtime scheduler (RepeatableTask, Countdowns).
 - **vital-utils**: Provides many utilities the server runtimes are missing to streamline development and make it even more efficient.
+- **vital-localization**: Provides functionality to specify a custom locale on each player, utilizing spring boot's i18n functionality for bundle resolution.

+_**To utilize all of Vital's functionality, you can use `vital-all` as a dependency, which includes all modules**_

 Powered by Spring Boot, Vital delivers component based, testable code, with the ability to include many extensions via Spring dependencies.

 ## You matter